sporp/MeepleMunchies/README.md

   4) Pass turn

 _After an ACTION you cannot MOVE.
 You don't have to MOVE, you don't have to perform an ACTION

+## MOVE
+- You may move your Meeple across adjacent tiles UP TO the number of moves it has
+- You cannot move through a space that has another piece on it

 ## ACTIONS
 Your meeple can perform ONE of the following actions per turn: